-The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Corporations Act 2001, Accounting Standards and Interpretations and complies with other requirements of the law.
+These financial statements are general purpose financial statements, which have been prepared in accordance with the requirements of the Corporations Act 2001, Accounting Standards and Interpretations and comply with other requirements of the law.

 The accounting policies detailed below have been consistently applied to all of the years presented unless otherwise stated.
 The financial statements are for the consolidated entity consisting of Magnum Mining and Exploration Limited and its subsidiaries.
 The Company is a forprofit entity.